pantopic/turbokube/README.md

 *Control Plane B* schedules Pods to these Virtual Kubelets.
 The pods scheduled to the Virtual Kubelets are real to *Cluster B* but "fake" to *Cluster A* because it knows that the pods don't exececute anything in any real sense.
-The Virtual Kubelet doesn't have a container runtime in which to run the containers in the pod spec.
-Instead, the provider simulates the behavior of a running container including healthchecks, metrics, etc.
+The mock provider doesn't have a container runtime in which to run the containers in the pod spec.
+Instead, it simulates the behavior of a running container including healthchecks, metrics, etc.

 The infrastructure is provisioned using [terraform](terraform) and a bunch of manually applied shell scripts.
-After the system is provisioned, load tests can be run using [turboctl](turboctl) (wip) on the admin node.
+After the system is provisioned, load tests are run using [turboctl](turboctl) from the admin node which connects to both control planes at once to coordinate creation of virtual nodes and workloads scheduled upon them.

 ## Experiment Variables